syncfusion-content/windowsforms-docs/WindowsForms/SfSmithChart/Overview.md

 ---
 layout: post
-title: Overview of Syncfusion SfSmithChart control for WindowsForms
+title: Overview of Syncfusion SmithChart control for WindowsForms
 description: This section explains the key features and quick overview about Syncfusion SmithChart control for WindowsForms
 platform: windowsforms
 control: SfSmithChart